turris-cz/user-docs/docs/basics/first-setup/simple_setup.md

 use <http://turris.local>.
 Once you enter wizard, you will be asked for password, to configure WAN interface and whether you want to enable updates.

-**Disabling updates is not recommended.** This documentation documents the latest version of Turris OS.
+**Disabling updates is not recommended.** This documentation describes the latest version of Turris OS.
 If you have older version, it might be inaccurate.
 Apart from that disabling updates poses **security risk** as all the security and bug fixes wouldn't be installed.